Graston Technique (Muscle Scraping)

 Brodie Pack has been certified in Graston Technique (GT) since 2013.
 Graston Technique® (GT) Therapy is an evidence-based form of instrument-assisted soft tissue mobilization (IASTM) that allows for precise detection and treatment of fascial restrictions as well as muscle and tendon dysfunction.
 Following the kinetic chain, GT Therapy Providers can target and specifically treat affected tissues often resolving issues once thought to be permanent utilizing specifically designed instruments.

 Graston Technique® (GT) is a unique, evidence-based form of instrument-assisted soft tissue mobilization that enables clinicians to effectively and efficiently address soft tissue lesions and fascial restrictions resulting in improved patient outcomes.
-GT uses specially designed stainless steel instruments with unique treatment edges and angles to deliver an effective means of manual therapy.
+Muscle scraping requires specially designed stainless steel instruments with unique treatment edges and angles to deliver an effective means of manual therapy.
 Graston Technique® instruments are designed to amplify tissue texture, allowing the clinician to better identify abnormalities.
 The use of GT instruments, when combined with appropriate therapeutic exercise, leads to the restoration of pain-free movement and function.
 The instruments also are used diagnostically to assess the kinetic chain, in an efficient manner using the principles of regional interdependence.

 Empirical and anecdotal evidence exists for the following physiological effects of GT: